compiler-explorer/compiler-explorer/README.md

 ### Credits

 **Compiler Explorer** is maintained by the awesome people listed in the [AUTHORS](AUTHORS.md) file.

+We would like to thank the contributors listed in the [CONTRIBUTORS](CONTRIBUTORS.md) file, who have helped shape **Compiler Explorer**.

 We would also like to specially thank these people for their contributions to **Compiler Explorer**: